chainstrap/chainstrap.github.io/README.md

 This solution simply gives a new user the opportunity to quickly download compressed blockchain data and put it in the right location.
 If the user wishes, they can -reindex to scan the entire chain.

 ### Trust
 Trust required?
 Yes, running this requires trust that the code will not take or replace the wallet.dat.
-The code is very simple, and easy to analyze.
+The python code is very simple, and easy to analyze.
+Most core software can verify the blockchain from origin, so trust of the data isn't necessary.

 ### Multiple blockchains
 This will work for any number of blockchains.
 It is set up to be driven from a config file for the location, and will work for testnet or mainnet on any Bitcoin-like chain.